Trade Gold Trading

 Difference Between Maximum Leverage Set by the Broker and Used Leverage

-If the set leverage option is 100:1, what this means is that you can borrow up to $100 for every one dollar you which have in your account, but you don't have to borrow all the $100 for every one dollar that you have, you can choose that you want to borrow 50:1 or 20:1.
-In this instance though leverage option is set at 100:1 your used trading leverage will be the 50:1 or 20:1 which you have borrowed to make a trade position.
+If the set leverage option is 100:1, what this means is that you as a trader can borrow up to $100 for every one dollar that you have on your account, but you don't have to borrow all the $100 for every one dollar that you have, you as a trader can choose and select that you want to borrow 50:1 or 20:1.
+In this instance though leverage ratio is set at 100:1 your used leverage will be the 50:1 or 20:1 which you've borrowed to make a trade position.

 Example: